 I have a keen interest in further education and over the last 3 years have been on the committee organising BSAVA Congress – the largest annual small animal educational event in the UK.
 I am also on the Veterinary Cardiovascular Society Committee which organises meetings and training for veterinary cardiologists in the UK.
 In July 2020 I was awarded Fellowship of the Royal College of Veterinary Surgeons which is the highest status of membership of the college in recognition of outstanding contribution to small animal clinical cardiology.

-I am married with two children and an expanding menagerie of pets currently comprising three dogs and two ponies.
+I am married with two children and an expanding menagerie of pets currently comprising three dogs, a cat and two ponies.
 In my spare time I am looking forward to exploring the Peak District on foot and also on my bike.